-The Principal Reporter chairs the Advancing the Whole Systems Approach group, a multi-agency group responsible for implementing one strand of the Scottish Government's Youth Justice Strategy.
+In addition, the Principal Reporter chairs the Advancing the Whole Systems Approach group, a multi-agency group responsible for implementing one strand of the Scottish Government's Youth Justice Strategy.
 As part of the group's work it considers data from SCRA on various matters in relation to offending by children.

 Having noted an increase in the number of children and young people being referred to the Reporter on offence grounds during 2017/18, SCRA began to provide the group with more detailed data showing the number of referrals on a local authority basis.
-The group is working to better understand and address the causes of this increase at national and local level.
+The group is continuing work to better understand and address changes in offence referrals at national and local level.